 Request for Proposals

-- 116 South Henry Street - To be considered as a supporting parking facility in conjunction with the multi-use redevelopment of 912, 916, and 920 King Street.
+- 116 South Henry Street – Currently utilized as a City-owned parking lot and would be sold in conjunction with the City-owned properties at 912, 916 and 920 King Street.